jaealways/optimal-limit-order-book-trading/README.md

 ## Maximize the expected cash value

-Now, we can define the market maker's promblem to maximize the expected cash as a stochastic optimization problem.
+Now, we can define the market maker's problem to maximize the expected cash as a stochastic optimization problem.

 ### Value function
 By considering the penalty of inventories, we can maximize the expected cash value at maturity time T as following equation.<br>